Lucerne Valley, California: Demographics

+There were 2,686 housing units at an average density of 25.4 /mi2, of which 1,974 (73.5%) were occupied.
+Of these, 69.4% were owner-occupied, and 30.6% were occupied by renters.

+In 2023, the US Census Bureau estimated that 16.4% of the population were foreign-born.
+Of all people aged 5 or older, 71.1% spoke only English at home, 23.5% spoke Spanish, 1.0% spoke other Indo-European languages, and 4.3% spoke Asian or Pacific Islander languages.
+Of those aged 25 or older, 76.5% were high school graduates and 15.7% had a bachelor's degree.

-According to the 2010 United States Census, Lucerne Valley had a median household income of $30,142, with 18.4% of the population living below the federal poverty line.
+The median household income in 2023 was $50,330, and the per capita income was $22,888.
+About 29.7% of families and 35.6% of the population were below the poverty line.

 Development

 Zoning

 The majority of Lucerne Valley's zoning consists of Rural Residential, Resource Conservation and Residential zones.

 Industrial zoning is predominantly in the southern border of the community on the north-facing slopes of the San Bernardino Mountains.

 The commercial zoning corridor is primarily on State Route 18, with outlying businesses within a mile of the eastern half of the Old Woman Springs/Barstow Road junction.
 Commercial development is focused on mixed-use development, with storefronts facing the highway and a private residence on the same property behind the business on the same lot.
 Traditional retail construction has been restrained in the latter half of the 20th century to keep the rural character of the town intact, but in September 2015 a Dollar General store opened as the first franchise grocery retail to enter town limits.

 All residential zones are classified as Rural, Single or Medium density.
 Most housing developments are tract-based and were completed prior to the 1990s.
 No further tract-based construction projects have been built in 20 years, with most new construction done individually on privately owned lots.
 An attempt to construct a golf course and install utilities for residential/commercial zones called "Rancho Lucerne" began grading north of the high school site before embezzlement charges filed against the financier caused the project to shut down in 2001, leaving the site abandoned and desert habitat destroyed.